-- 20. The following rules relate to the assessment of prior learning of credit: - (i) credit may be assessed on the basis of prior learning, prior experimental learning and work-based learning - (ii) only modules which have been passed (or RPEL-recognised) may be accepted for credit transfer) - (iii) the level at which credit is accepted shall be determined prior to admission to the University
+- 20. The following rules relate to the assessment of prior learning of credit: - (i) credit may be assessed on the basis of prior learning, prior experiential learning and work-based learning - (ii) only modules which have been passed (or RPEL-recognised) may be accepted for credit transfer) - (iii) the level at which credit is accepted shall be determined prior to admission to the University

-- (iv) the student's level of performance (in terms of grade/marks) in the transferred-in credit may accepted and, where appropriate, count as contributing towards the award - (v) the question of whether or not the accrued credits for prior learning remain valid in relation to the scheme of study to which the student is being admitted shall be determined prior to admission to the University, subject to the overall time limits for completion of schemes of study - (vi) candidates in possession of an initial degree who return to study in a cognate subject may not 'double-count' their existing credits (at Levels 1 and 2) towards a subsequent initial degree.
+- (iv) the student's level of performance (in terms of grade/marks) in the transferred-in credit may accepted and, where appropriate, count as contributing towards the award - (v) normally there will be a five year limit on credit that may be transferred-in, however in exceptional circumstances the question of whether or not the accrued credits for prior learning remain valid in relation to the scheme of study to which the student is being admitted shall be determined by the academic department prior to admission to the University, subject to the overall time limits for completion of schemes of study - (vi) candidates in possession of an initial degree who return to study in a cognate subject may not 'double-count' their existing credits (at Levels 1 and 2) towards a subsequent initial degree.
 In such cases, candidates returning to study at Level 3 will be awarded a Graduate Certificate or Graduate Diploma, as appropriate.